vardhans07/vardhans07/README.md

 - 📫 How to reach me: **rajpatil030797@gmail.com**
 - 😄 Pronouns: **He/Him**
-<p align="left"><b>hi, i'm Rajvardhan, a passionate self-taught developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience and code quality of the things I build.
+<p align="left"><b> I'm Rajvardhan, a passionate self-taught developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience and code quality of the things I build.

 i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</b></p>